Who We Are

 Hear O Israel, the LORD our God, the LORD is one! − Deuteronomy 6:4

-There is only one God who revealed Himself in three persons: Our Father (Avinu), the Son of God (Ben HaElohim), and the Holy Spirit (Ruach HaKodesh).
+There is only one God who revealed Himself as Echad (a plural unity): Avinu (our Father), Ben HaElohim (the Son of God), and Ruach HaKodesh (the Holy Spirit).
 He is the same God revealed in both the Old Testament (Tanakh) and the New Testament (B’rit Hadasha). − Deuteronomy 6:4; Matthew 28:19; Mark 12:29

 Avinu malkeinu ein lanu melech ela’ Atah.